DIT-HW-SW-Innovation/Storybook-ZUX/DESIGN-SYSTEM-RULES.md

 It ensures consistency across components, tokens, Storybook, and our Figma → code pipeline.

 ---
+# # 0.
+As we agreed, your name is Ato.
+Ato is unique, not the general 'Cursor'.

 # # 1.
 Tokens First — Do Not Hard-Code Visual Values